Selenium may be a micro mineral, but it is essential for important functions in the body such as immune defenses, heart health and more.

 More research shows that having a good level of Vitamin D in the blood or taking a Vitamin D supplement helps cancer survival.

+Today, we’re going to discuss clinical studies that reported on the effects of fish on your risk of breast cancer.
 For many decades, we’ve known that lifestyle and eating habits can affect your risk of developing cancer.
 A good diet and exercise decrease the risk and a poor diet and obesity increase the risk.
-So, what about breast cancer?
+So what about breast cancer?
 There’s a lot of data showing that what you eat can affect the risk.

 One 2015 study from the Journal of the American Medical Association looked at the effect of food on breast cancer.
 The researchers worked with over 4000 overweight women with an average age of 67 years old.
 These women were at risk for having heart disease.
 The researchers followed this group of women for nearly 5 years and they found that if they followed a Mediterranean-type diet that was rich in extra virgin olive oil, there was a 68% lowered risk of malignant breast cancer.
 That’s unbelievably powerful.
 A Mediterranean diet has very little red meat, but has a lot of fresh vegetables, fruits, seeds, nuts and, in this case, extra virgin olive oil.
 They also tend to eat some poultry and fish.